Home Greek Workshop

 Narrator for Hermes: The messenger of the gods is Hermes.
 He can fly at great speeds with his winged feet.

-Hermes steps forward then Apollo
+Enter Hermes whizzing round, then Apollo reading

 Narrator for Apollo: The god of light and the sun is Apollo.
 He is also the god of music and poetry.